 A successful short story collection in the horror genre – when all the elements come together properly – is a rare and powerful thing.
 They are strange beasts, and unless a name is synonymous with a proven track record, very hard to get off the ground and into the collective hands of a reading public.
-Fortunately, an established history is something that Brett McBean has been working on for the past decade, so I was more than eager to put up my hand for Tales of Sin and Madness – a vast, Aladdin’s cave of stories that span many years.
+Fortunately, an established history is something Brett McBean has been working on for the past decade, so I was more than eager to put up my hand for Tales of Sin and Madness – a vast, Aladdin’s cave of stories spanning many years.

 We start off with Brett taking a jaunt into Brian Keene’s zombie world of The Rising and reporting what he sees there.
 When then go into the twisted maze and minds of serial killers and find, more often than not, that it’s possible for our sympathies to lie with them.
-Personal standouts included Hearing the Ocean in a Sea Shell … a nicely executed fable of a rising elevator that’s like a macabre metaphor for past (sins) and a lifetime of transgressions.
+Personal standouts included Hearing the Ocean In A Sea Shell … a nicely executed fable of a rising elevator that’s like a macabre metaphor for past (sins) and a lifetime of transgressions.
 Also Christmas Lights – a short and melancholy funeral song that first appeared in the Festive Fear anthology.

-With all the interesting discussions about ebooks lately, one cannot help but think their future is still down the track a little ways.
-For every now and again an edition will come along that is perfect to hold in the hands and cherish: LegumeMan Books new release of Tales of Sin and Madness contains six more stories than the previous North American edition and is a definitive must-have for any horror disciple.
+With all the interesting discussions about eBooks lately, one cannot help but think their future is still down the track a little ways.
+For every now and again an edition will come along that is perfect to hold in the hands and cherish.
+LegumeMan Books new release of Tales of Sin and Madness contains six more stories than the previous North American edition, and is a definitive must-have for any horror disciple.